owstron/KanbanBoard/README.md

 $ flask run
 ```

-There are not default users, so please start by creating a new user. :blush:
+There are no default users, so please start by creating a new user. :blush:

 ### How to run unit tests?
 The unit tests are in `./app/tests/` folder.